-FFA advises members about relevant developments in international trade policy and economic co-operation frameworks, and how to advance their individual and collective fisheries interests in trade policy and economic partnership negotiations.
+FFA advises members about developments in international trade policy and economic cooperation, and how to advance their individual and collective fisheries interests in negotiations on trade policy and economic partnerships.

-Since 1979, FFA has facilitated regional cooperation so that all Pacific countries benefit from the sustainable use of tuna – tuna is worth over $3 billion a year and is important for many people’s livelihoods in the Pacific.
+Since 1979, FFA has facilitated regional cooperation.
+When the Pacific countries cooperate, they all gain from the sustainable use of tuna, which is worth over $3 billion a year and is important for many people’s livelihoods.

 “Our people will enjoy the highest levels of social and economic benefits through the sustainable use of our offshore fisheries resources.”

-The Western & Central Pacific Fisheries Commission was established in mid-2004 by the Convention for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean.
-It operates across Exclusive Economic Zones (EEZ) as well as the high seas.
+The Western and Central Pacific Fisheries Commission was established in mid-2004 under the Convention for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean.
+It operates in exclusive cconomic zones (EEZs) as well as the high seas.

-WCPFC is the central decision-making body for managing tuna fishing in the Western and Central Pacific Ocean.
+WCPFC is the body that makes decisions about how to manage tuna fishing in the Western and Central Pacific Ocean.
 It considers the socio-economic opportunities and impacts of its decisions.